R-Jin/r-jin.dev/content/projects/public/game-of-life.md

 ---
-title: 'Game of Life'
+title: "Game of Life"
-metaTitle: 'Boids'
-metaDesc: "John Conways's cellular automaton"
+description: "John Conways's cellular automaton"
-date: '2021-08-26'
+date: "2021-08-26"
 tags:
   - Python
   - Pygame
 ---

 The Game of Life is a cellular automaton simulation created by mathematician John Conway in 1970.